Back to Blog

 • 1 S3 bucket

 By default we use t3.small instances which have 2 vCPUs and 2GB of memory.
-As of this writing, the cost of running this cluster in us-east-1 is $5.92 per day with the top three charges being:
+As of this writing, the cost of running this cluster in us-east-1 starts at roughly $4.45 per day at current list prices, before storage, NAT gateway, and data transfer charges, with the top line items being:

 Once you start scaling, or needing services like RDS these costs will change significantly but this is a good baseline for a simple production ready cluster.